Know the Ampyra Side Effects

 - irritation in your nose and throat – We aren't sure if his recent feeling of throat irritation was caused by Ampyra, but this symptom also seemed to stop when he discontinued the medication.

 - constipation – Fortunately, this is a problem Cir has never really had to deal with very often.
 This part of his plumbing works very well.
-He does occasionally have to help it along, but since he is very good at drinking plenty of water (because of self-cathetarization), it helps keep this moving along, as well.
+He does occasionally have to help it along, but since he is very good at drinking plenty of water (because of self-cathetarization), it is always working optimally, as well.

 - indigestion – This probably goes hand in hand with the nausea problem.
 He noticed an increase in his stomach not feeling well, usually after breakfast when he took the medication and late in the evening after the second dose.
 We didn't make the connection till after reading the patient guide.